-- 14 numbers allocated to an end-user involved in change of ownership (e.g. through merger, takeover or acquisition) may be retained; this is not deemed to be number trading or number transfer; - 15 numbers allocated to a company or individual moving premises within an MNA may be retained if the primary allocation holder is prepared to support this. - 16 services shall not be introduced which rely on or encourage the use of over-length numbers (i.e. numbers that include extra non-allocated digits) and provision shall not be made in networks specifically to encourage or facilitate the use of over-length numbers.
-Note: End-users of number allocations should only use them in the format allocated i.e. without the inclusion of extra digits.
+- 13 where a tariff for telecommunications services includes a distance-dependent element, it shall be possible for a caller to establish the price for a call to any particular destination from the codes and/or the leading digits of the local number in the geographic numbering range used; - 14 calls to geographic numbers are usually routed to a fixed destination in a discrete geographical area.
+Calls may also be forwarded to other destinations provided that: - a) the caller is only required to pay the billing operator's standard tariff for the original Irish geographic destination; and - b) they are forwarded in a manner which does not restrict the ability to implement Number Portability; - 15 numbers and/or blocks of numbers must be activated within the time period specified by the allocating body (ComReg. or operator).
+Otherwise the allocation should be reclaimed; - 16 disruption to users resulting from number changes shall be minimised; - 17 numbers allocated to an end-user involved in change of ownership (e.g. through merger, takeover or acquisition) may be retained; this is not deemed to be number trading or number transfer; - 18 numbers allocated to a company or individual moving premises within an MNA may be retained if the primary allocation holder is prepared to support this. - 19 services shall not be introduced which rely on or encourage the use of over-length numbers (i.e. numbers that include extra non-allocated digits) and provision shall not be made in networks specifically to encourage or facilitate the use of over-length numbers.
+Note: End-users of number allocations should only use them in the format allocated i.e. without the inclusion of inoperative extra digits.